amendoza514/TuTube/README.md

 • Logged in users can submit, review and delete messages posted to a video show page (as well as report non-user submitted videos to be stored)

-• View counts updates in real time
+• Video view statistics update in real time

 ### Likes